-- 227. PENMANSHIP Two hours Theory and practice.
+227. PENMANSHIP Two hours Theory and practice.
 Freeman system.
-Blackboard writing also included. - 301.
-THEORY OF INDUSTRIAL ART Two hours Art education in the elementary schools will be treated in the manner of Winslow's Organization of Teaching Art: A Program for Art Education in the Schools. - 302.
-ART (PRACTICE) Two hours Emphasis on Industrial Art. - 331.
-(31).
-FLEMISH PAINTING Three hours A course in the Flemish and Dutch primitives and Italianizers, followed by a discussion of the Flemish Renaissance painters with emphasis on Rubens and Van Dyck.
+Blackboard writing also included.
+No college credit given for this course.

+301. INDUSTRIAL ART Three hours Art education in the elementary school will be treated in the manner of Winslow's Organization of Teaching Art: A Program for Art Education in the Schools.

+331. FLEMISH PAINTING Three hours A course in the Flemish and Dutch primitives and Italianizers, followed by a discussion of the Flemish Renaissance painters with emphasis on Rubens and Van Dyck.
 The course is analytical as well as historical.
 Lectures, collateral reading, and reports.
 Not open to Freshmen.

-332. (32).
-DUTCH PAINTING Three hours A course in Dutch painting from the Renaissance to modern times.
+332. DUTCH PAINTING

+Three hours A course in Dutch painting from the Renaissance to modern times.
 The emphasis is placed on the seventeenth century.
 Lectures, collateral reading, and reports.
 Not open to Freshmen.
 Prerequisite: 331.